bengisu-sahin/Pattern-Recognition/README.md

    -Step3: Compute sum of absolute distance between train feature matrix and test feature matrix.

  ‼️‼️‼️ The label of test sample will be class name of corresponding minimum distance.

+ ### HOMEWORK 4 : SVM Classification and Feature extraction
+ #### Part 1:
+The task involves conducting an experiment using the SVM (Support Vector Machine) classifier on the Caltech-101 dataset, which contains 15 classes with varying numbers of samples.
+The goal is to implement the one-against-all methodology to identify 15 different hyperplanes during the training stage, one for each class.
+In the testing stage, the SVM will project each test sample onto these hyperplanes to determine the class.
+The class associated with the highest similarity score is considered the best match, indicating the predicted target class for the sample.
+ #### Part 2: Feature Extraction
+Read images in RGB format.
+Then convert image to LAB format.
+An image must be in the 224x224x3  format.
+Instead of using the whole image data (224x224x3 size), we  have to extract some meaningful features in image.
+In this study, we will use HOG features. from skimage.color import rgb2lab https://scikit-image.org/docs/stable/api/skimage.feature.html#skimage.feature.hog You can see that an image will be represented only with ndarray features.
+The dimension of feature vector per sample is 1xn.
+It means that training data (1457 samples) will be represented as (1457xn).
+Let’s call the X matrix as training matrix and y is label vector, which keeps the class name of samples.
+The size of X matrix is (1457xn) and the size of y vector is (1457x1).
+You are expected to fill the X matrix with features and y vector with class label per each sample.
+ #### Part 3: Train with SVM
+You are expected to train and test with SVM classifier.
+Create confusion matrix and show the accuracy for test samples. https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html